dhui808/websocket-kafka/spring-kafka-notification-service/README.md

 ### Architecture
 	Message Producer: using Kafka Producer API (instead of Spring for Apache Kafka).
-	Static topic mytopic
+	The topic mytopic is created programmatically and not removed after the message is sent.

 	Message Consumer: using Spring for Apache Kafka.
 Annotation @KafkaListener on method.
-The listener is created statistically.
+The listener is created with Spring annotation.

 	WebSocket needs to connect with server before the message producer publishes a message to the topic.